Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 Last but not least, the very reasonable prices for Zigbee accessories at Ikea were the decisive argument for me to switch to this standard.

 In addition to these advantages, there are of course other benefits of the Zigbee standard.
-For example, actuators that are permanently connected to the power supply (e.g. a Zigbee-capable socket) automatically act as repeaters (called "routers" in Zigbee jargon).
+For example, actuators that are permanently connected to the power grid (e.g. a Zigbee-capable socket) automatically act as repeaters (called "routers" in Zigbee jargon).
 This means that even very large Zigbee networks (e.g. over several floors) can be set up.

 Battery-powered Zigbee devices can achieve very long battery life thanks to the more suitable architecture.
 A window or door sensor, for example, can be operated for several years with a single CR2032 button cell.